esakkiraj/demo-album-viewer/README.md

-# demo-album-viewer
+# Demo Album Viewer

-A Fun demo project to visualise Album of photos
+A Fun demo project to visualise Album of photos.
+Built using Create React App + TypeScript.